live-codes/blog.livecodes.io/blog/2023-08-04-lets-make-an-interactive-coding-tutorial/index.md

 So, we are progressing very well!

-Now we want our students to complete a task.
+Now we want our student to complete a task.
 We then need to validate if the task was completed successfully.
 This can be achieved by running [automated tests](https://livecodes.io/docs/features/tests).

 LiveCodes supports running automated tests using Jest and Testing Library.
 You may test the page DOM or test the [code exported from the script editor](https://livecodes.io/docs/features/tests/#importing-code).